Skip to content

 Tailwind Stylesheet Generation

-Tailwind v4 merging does not work with the default .gitignore from Adobe Cloud.
+Tailwind v4 source merging does not work with the default Adobe Commerce Cloud .gitignore file.
+See The .gitignore file for Tailwind 4 support for the solution.

 ...